 Mrs Ahmed added the last time she had seen her daughter was on 11 September 2003.

-Asked by Mukhtar Hussain QC, defending Mrs Ahmed, who the last person was to see her daughter alive, she replied, "My husband".'Slapped her'
+Asked by Mukhtar Hussain QC, defending Mrs Ahmed, who the last person was to see her daughter alive, she replied, "My husband".

 In response to a question about Shafilea's friends and relationships outside of her family, Mrs Ahmed told the court she did not know of her daughter's contact with boys until 2002 when her phone rang.

 The court heard she was told to answer the phone, with a male voice audible on the other end of the line asking if she was ok.